-This Notice of Procedural Safeguards must be given to you at least one time per year.
-34 C.F.R. § 300.504(a).
+The District must provide you with this Notice of Procedural Safeguards at least one time per year.
 It must also be given to you:

-- 1. The first time your child is referred for a special education evaluation or if you request an evaluation, 34 C.F.R. § 300.504(a)(1); - 2.
-The first time you file a complaint with the Minnesota Department of Education (MDE) in a school year, 34 C.F.R. § 300.504(a)(2); - 3.
-The first time you or the district requests a due process hearing in a school year, 34 C.F.R. § 300.504(a)(2); - 4.
-On the date the district decides to change the placement of your student by removing the student from school for a violation of the district discipline policy, 34 C.F.R § 300.504(a)(3); or - 5.
-Upon your request, 34 C.F.R. § 300.504(a)(4).
+- 1. The first time your child is referred for a special education evaluation or if you request an evaluation; - 2.
+The first time you file a complaint with the Minnesota Department of Education (MDE) in a school year; - 3.
+The first time you or the district requests a due process hearing in a school year; - 4.
+On the date the district decides to change the placement of your student by removing the student from school for a violation of the district discipline policy; or - 5.
+Upon your request.